arthurguedes375/Fields/README.md

 # @arthurguedes375/fields-validator-repo

 ## About
-This is a project for who wants to validate the data of anything before storing it in your database
+This library validates data based on a Repository which is a Schema with the Filters and the structure expected from the data

 ## Examples
 1. First one: